 All Extra Care Schemes offer the following support to help you stay independent.

-- On-site care provider available for people with assessed care needs - care staff are trained to take an enabling approach - to encourage and motivate.
+- On-site care provider available for people with assessed care needs - care staff are trained to take an enabling approach - to encourage and motivate tenants to remain as independent as possible for as long as possible.
 Registered with the Care Quality Commission (CQC).

 - Housing Related Support - for people who need help with answering letters, speaking to utilities companies etc.